Fierce Mosul battle a preview of coming fight

 Defeating ISIS in Mosul would represent a major victory for the Abadi government as it struggles to boost its credibility, prove its military prowess and end the terrorist group's territorial dominance in Iraq's oil-rich north.

-Altogether, the Iraqi force is about 30,000-strong, and include troops from elite units such as the Counter Terrorism Force and the Golden Division.
+Altogether, the Iraqi force is about 30,000-strong, and includes troops from elite units such as the Counter Terrorism Force and the Golden Division.
 These were among the same units involved in heavy fighting in the liberation of Falluja and Ramadi.

 But they're not as strong as they once were.
 They come to battle with a mix of qualities and capabilities among regiments.

 And they have poor communications.
 A spokesman for one division said the headquarters can't talk directly to most units on the battlefield.
-The inability to maintain constant communication presents huge problem in an urban environment.
+The inability to maintain constant communication presents a huge problem in an urban environment.

 ISIS, an agile enemy, has been preparing its defenses for two years.
 It takes advantage of the terrain, a network of tunnels and booby-trapped buildings, to great effect.